My trip to Ghana had many firsts, including:

 Cape Coast and Elmina Slave “Castles”

-I visited the Cape Coast slave castle, which is an UNESCO World Heritage Site and smaller than Elmina castle.
+I visited the Cape Coast slave castle, which is a UNESCO World Heritage Site and smaller than Elmina Castle.
 All in all, there are around forty slave castles in Ghana, and these are just two of them.

 Kakum National Park